Codeception/codeception.github.com/guides/07-AdvancedUsage.md

 ## Environments

-For cases where you need to run tests with different configurations you can define different config environments.
+For cases where you need to run tests with different configurations, you can define different config environments.
 The most typical use cases are running acceptance tests in different browsers, or running database tests using different database engines.

-Let's demonstrate the usage of environments for the browsers case.
+Let's demonstrate the usage of environments for multi-browser testing.

 We need to add some new lines to `acceptance.suite.yml`: